Antisocial behaviour is persistently acting in a way that causes harassment, alarm or distress to other people (Citizens Advice Scotland).

 - See other support options listed below.

-If this is a serious or criminal offence, you can consider the formal reporting options outlined above.
+If this is a serious or criminal offence, you can consider the formal submission options outlined above.

 If you would like additional support, there are many resources available for both students and staff.
 Please see the how to get support page for more information.